 The price varies from tens of thousands to hundreds of thousands of rupiah, depending on the item’s rarity.
 Another man’s junk could be one’s treasure.
 The antique section of Beringharjo also offers secondhand items in search of new owners.

-Even if visitors not buying, it’s still fun to look around old paintings, table lamps, kitchenware, trophies, and plenty of home knick-knacks.
+Even if visitors not buying, it’s still fun to look around at old paintings, table lamps, kitchenware, trophies, and plenty of home knick-knacks.
 These items have had their own history, ask the seller for the most interesting ones and the story behind each of them.

 Beringharjo Market Opening Hours